If you are thinking about applying to Westmont College, there is no application fee, which means it is free to apply.

 Westmont College does not offer early decision but does offer early action.

-Westmont College accepts approximately 89% of early action applicants and 79% all applicants for all deadlines.
-Last year, Westmont College admitted 979 of the 1,14 who applied early action.
+Westmont College accepts about 91% of early action applicants and 82% all applicants for all deadlines.
+In 2022, Westmont College admitted 889 of the 972 who applied early action.

-It is moderately difficult to get into Westmont College.
-Westmont College evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.
+Westmont College is a moderately difficult school to get into.
+Westmont College evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 Schools that are moderately difficult to get into, like Westmont College, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.